hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/26_GENERAL_REFLECTIONS.md

 Macaulay on John Hampden

-rSlHE playground of Eton might have trained up the conqueror of Napoleon ; but it is characteristic either of the circumstances in India or of our college- life or of both, that Mr. Tilak owed absolutely nothing
+The playground of Eton might have trained up the conqueror of Napoleon ; but it is characteristic either of the circumstances in India or of our college- life or of both, that Mr. Tilak owed absolutely nothing